Can Passengers Be Charged when a Driver Is Pulled Over for DUI?

 Public Intoxication

 If passengers are drunk when a driver is charged with a DUI, in some states, the passengers can be charged with public intoxication.
 However, in Colorado, public intoxication is not an illegal act, and therefore, drunk passengers in a DUI scenario in Colorado cannot be charged with public intoxication.
+This highlights the role of police accountability in DUI arrests, ensuring that law enforcement actions align with state laws and respect individuals’ rights.

 Open Container